proto-lab-ro/jobshoplab/docs/index.rst

 Installation
 ------------

 To install JobShopLab, clone the repository and install it in editable mode using `pip`.
-It is recommended to use a venv.

 .. code-block:: bash